Sergei Makarov (ice hockey)

 Sergei Mikhailovich Makarov (Серге́й Миха́йлович Мака́ров; born 19 June 1958) is a Russian former professional ice hockey right wing.
 In the Soviet Union, Makarov played 11 championship seasons with CSKA Moscow, winning the Soviet Player of the Year award (also known as Soviet MVP) three times.
 Together with Igor Larionov and Vladimir Krutov, they formed the KLM Line, one of the most talented and feared lines ever to play hockey.
-He later played in the National Hockey League with the Calgary Flames, and won the Calder Memorial Trophy as rookie of the year at the age of 31.
+He later played in the National Hockey League (NHL) with the Calgary Flames, and won the Calder Memorial Trophy as rookie of the year at the age of 31.

 Internationally, Makarov played on the gold medal-winning Soviet national team at eight World Championships, and in the 1981 Canada Cup.
 At the Winter Olympics, he won the gold medal in 1984 and 1988, and a silver in 1980.
 He was awarded Order of the Red Banner of Labour (1984).

 In 2001, Makarov was inducted into the IIHF Hall of Fame.
 In 2016, he was inducted into the Hockey Hall of Fame.
 He was voted one of six players to the International Ice Hockey Federation's (IIHF) Centennial All-Star Team in a poll conducted by a group of 56 experts from 16 countries.